 To date, Peru has signed Free Trade Agreements (FTA) with the United States, Thailand, Singapore, Canada, the People’s Republic of China, the European Union, Japan, Chile, Mexico, Panama, South Korea, Guatemala, Brazil, Singapore, Venezuela, Honduras, Costa Rica, as well as with the European Free Trade Association (EFTA), the Pacific Alliance, the Andean Community of Nations (CAN), the Asia-Pacific Economic Cooperation (APEC), MERCOSUR, the Trans Pacific Partnership (TPP) the World Trade Organization (OMC), and is negotiating new FTA’s with India and Australia, among others.

-Peru has sextupled its exports in the last two decades from US$ 5,850 million in 1996 to US$ 36,477 million in 2016.
-Non-traditional exports (goods processed by local industries) have increased by about seven fold and surpassed US$ 10,980 million in 2016.
+Peru has more than sextupled its exports in the last two decades from US$ 6.7 billion in 1997 to US$ 44.3 billion in 2017.
+Non-traditional exports (goods processed by local industries) have increased by about five fold and surpassed US$ 11.7 billion in 2017.